AshleyDavage/MangaAlertBot/README.md

 # **Manga Alert Bot**
-## A Discord bot that finds and tracks manga, manhua, and manhwa.
+## A Discord bot that finds and tracks manga.
-This discord bot will be designed to find manga, with a given name or random ones meeting criteria, track them for users, and alert users/channels when new chapters are released.
+This discord bot is designed to find manga with a given name, list random manga with optional filters, track the manga for individual users, and alert the subscribed users/channels when new chapters are released.

 #### **Current Goals**: